How It Works: Snow Day Predictions

 Consider a recent scenario involving a Chicago school district during a winter storm event.
 The snow day calculator analyzed incoming weather data showing 4-6 inches of snowfall expected between midnight and 6 AM, with temperatures dropping to 15°F and gusty winds creating blowing snow conditions.

-The calculator generated an 85% probability score for closure, explaining that weather conditions, timing, and historical patterns all aligned to suggest cancellation.
-The following morning, the district indeed announced a snow day, validating the prediction accuracy and demonstrating how multiple data points contribute to reliable forecasts.
+Outcome: The district announced a closure, validating the prediction accuracy and demonstrating how multiple data points contribute to reliable forecasts.

 Why Use SnowDay-Calculator.us?